milonmaze/privacy-terms-observatory-beta/www.digitalocean.com/legal/privacy-policy.md

 With Your Consent.
 We may share information with your consent.
 4. Legal Basis for Processing Personal Information

-Our legal basis for collecting and using the personal information described above will depend on the personal information concerned and the specific context in which we collect it.
+Our legal basis for collecting and using the personal data described above will depend on the personal data concerned and the specific context in which we collect it.

-However, we will normally collect personal information from you only (i) where we need the personal information to perform a contract with you; (ii) where the processing is in our legitimate interests and not overridden by your rights; or (iii) where we have your consent to do so.
+However, we will normally collect personal data from you only (i) where we need the personal data to perform a contract with you; (ii) where the processing is in our legitimate interests and not overridden by your rights; or (iii) where we have your consent to do so.
 We have a legitimate interest in operating our Services and communicating with you as necessary to provide these Services, for example when responding to your queries, improving our platform, undertaking marketing, or for the purposes of detecting or preventing illegal activities.

-In some cases, we may also have a legal obligation to collect personal information from you or may otherwise need the personal information to protect your vital interests or those of another person.
+In some cases, we may also have a legal obligation to collect personal data from you or may otherwise need the personal data to protect your vital interests or those of another person.

-If we ask you to provide personal information to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your personal information is mandatory or not (as well as of the possible consequences if you do not provide your personal information).
+If we ask you to provide personal data to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your personal data is mandatory or not (as well as of the possible consequences if you do not provide your personal data).

 5. Third-party Services

-You may access other third-party services through the Services, for example by clicking on links to those third-party services from within the Services.
-We are not responsible for the privacy policies and/or practices of these third-party services, and we encourage you to carefully review their privacy policies.
+You may access other third-party offerings through the Services, for example by clicking on links to those third-party offerings from within the Services.
+DigitalOcean is not responsible for the privacy policies and/or practices of these third-party offerings, and we encourage you to carefully review their privacy policies.

 6. Security

 DigitalOcean is committed to protecting your information.
 To do so, we employ a variety of security technologies and measures designed to protect information from unauthorized access, use, or disclosure.
-The measures we use are designed to provide a level of security appropriate to the risk of processing your personal information.
-However, please bear in mind that the Internet cannot be guaranteed to be 100% secure.
+The measures we use are designed to provide a level of security appropriate to the risk of processing your personal data.
+Please note that no service is completely secure.
+While we strive to protect your data, we cannot guarantee that unauthorized access, hacking, data loss or a data breach will never occur.

+For more information on DigitalOcean’s security controls, please see the following resources:

+Data Processing Agreement (DPA)
+Certification Reports
+SOC 2 Type II (upon request to privacy@digitalocean.com) SOC 3 Type II
 7. Data Retention

-We retain personal information we collect from you where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax, or accounting requirements).
+We retain personal data we collect from you where we have an ongoing legitimate business need to do so (for example, to provide you with a service you have requested or to comply with applicable legal, tax, or accounting requirements).

-When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize it or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+When we have no ongoing legitimate business need to process your personal data, we will either delete or anonymize it or, if this is not possible (for example, because your personal data has been stored in backup archives), then we will securely store your personal data and isolate it from any further processing until deletion is possible.

 8. Access

 If you are a registered user, you may access certain information associated with your Account by logging into our Services or emailing privacy@digitalocean.com.
 If you terminate your Account, any public activity on your Account prior to deletion may remain stored on our servers and may remain accessible to the public.

 To protect your privacy and security, we may also take reasonable steps to verify your identity before updating or removing your information.
 The information you provide us may be archived or stored periodically by us according to backup processes conducted in the ordinary course of business for disaster recovery purposes.
-Your ability to access and correct your information may be temporarily limited where access and correction could: inhibit DigitalOcean’s ability to comply with a legal obligation; inhibit DigitalOcean’s ability to investigate, make or defend legal claims; result in disclosure of personal information about a third party; or result in breach of a contract or disclosure of trade secrets or other proprietary business information belonging to DigitalOcean or a third party.
+Your ability to access and correct your information may be temporarily limited where access and correction could: inhibit DigitalOcean’s ability to comply with a legal obligation; inhibit DigitalOcean’s ability to investigate, make or defend legal claims; result in disclosure of personal data about a third party; or result in breach of a contract or disclosure of trade secrets or other proprietary business information belonging to DigitalOcean or a third party.

 9. Your Data Protection Rights Under the General Data Protection Regulation (GDPR)

 If you are a resident of the EEA, you have the following data protection rights:

 If you wish to access, correct, update, or request deletion of your personal information, you can do so at any time by emailing privacy@digitalocean.com.
+To exercise your rights to deletion of your personal data under the GDPR, you can deactivate and purge your account in your control panel settings (https://cloud.digitalocean.com/settings).
+All account data will be deleted within 90 days of purging.
-In addition, you can object to the processing of your personal information, ask us to restrict the processing of your personal information, or request portability of your personal information.
+In addition, you can object to the processing of your personal data, ask us to restrict the processing of your personal data, or request portability of your personal data.
 Again, you can exercise these rights by emailing privacy@digitalocean.com.
 You have the right to opt-out of marketing communications we send you at any time.
 You can exercise this right by clicking on the “unsubscribe” or “opt-out” link in the marketing emails we send you.
 To opt-out of other forms of marketing, please contact us by emailing privacy@digitalocean.com.
-Similarly, if we have collected and process your personal information with your consent, then you can withdraw your consent at any time.
-Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect the processing of your personal information conducted in reliance on lawful processing grounds other than consent.
+Similarly, if we have collected and process your personal data with your consent, then you can withdraw your consent at any time.
+Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect the processing of your personal data conducted in reliance on lawful processing grounds other than consent.
-You have the right to complain to a data protection authority about our collection and use of your personal information.
+You have the right to complain to a data protection authority about our collection and use of your personal data.
 For more information, please contact your local data protection authority.

 We respond to all requests we receive from individuals wishing to exercise their data protection rights in accordance with applicable data protection laws.